 The safest solution is to be admitted into a medically supervised alcohol detox center instead of the local hospital.
-Unfortunately, hospitals often ignore alcoholics and addicts.
+Unfortunately, in the hectic atmosphere of the emergency room, hospitals all too often ignore or underserve the needs of alcoholics and addicts.
 A treatment center that provides medically supervised alcohol detox helps the person stop drinking, restore their health, and allows them to rest and recover.

 What Are Alcohol Withdrawals?

 Alcohol withdrawals occur when a person has become physically dependent on alcohol.
 Alcohol withdrawals are extremely dangerous, and a person can die from them.
 The alcohol withdrawal symptoms cause the following to occur as soon as the alcohol levels reach zero in a person’s body.
 They include:

 - Anxiety and intense worry

 - High blood pressure

 Because alcohol reduces norepinephrine release, the body does not necessarily stop being prepared with hyperactive responses.
 In other words, even though alcohol is telling the brain not to become anxious and ready to fight or flight, it does not mean that the brain isn’t prepared.
 Essentially the brain is on hold while the alcohol flows through the body.
 The second the alcohol wears off, the brain floods the person’s system with vast amounts of norepinephrine and stress.
 This is why the heart rate jumps, why a person feels so nervous, and why they have hallucinations.